 6. Creating a sequence that builds on previously mastered skills

 Our Lesson List, which is available in all Parent subscriptions, is the basis for the complete sequential Emotional ABCs curriculum and demonstrates our pedagogical approach.
 Each Unit contains videos with supporting activities.
 Rewards are found on My Board.

 Emotional ABCs is designed to be fun, useful, and educational for children ages 4 and up but because each child learns differently, this will depend on your child.
 Developmentally, it is appropriate for very young children to act impulsively, but around the age of 4 years old, many children can start to better control some of their reactions.
 Refer to News to learn more about developmental timelines for emotional skills.

 We have added audio to most aspects of our program so a non-reader or an emergent reader can easily follow our instructions.
 However, some activities require elementary word recognition.

-Our Parent programs use varied educational approaches to appeal to as many types of learners as possible.
+Our Parent program uses varied educational approaches to appeal to as many types of learners as possible.
 These include peer-to-peer video teaching, animation, an affable cartoon character named Moody, music, visuals, drawings, and online and offline games.
-If you are unsure if our program will appeal to your learner, we suggest you sign up for our Free Parent option and gauge your own child’s level of interest.
+If you are unsure if our program will appeal to your learner, we suggest you watch our Intro video to help gauge your own child’s level of interest.

 Emotional ABCs is an online program, but our 100+ printables allow for offline review, activities and games.
 For example, a library of Moody Cards can be printed.
 Children can use these cards to play matching games, card games, and other unplugged activities.

-No. Many companies that create programs used by homeschoolers are reimbursed by the government and can therefore offer their programs for free to homeschoolers.
-These large companies are providing complete curriculums equal to a full day of school on all subjects.
-We do not get reimbursed by the government, do not have the facility to do so, and therefore are not able to offer our program free to home educators.
-However, we have included our entire Emotional ABCs Classroom Curriculum within the low-cost Parent subscription.
+No. Our program is not free to home educators.
+Many companies that create full day school programs used by homeschoolers are reimbursed by the government and can therefore offer their programs free to home educators.
+We do not get reimbursed by the government and are therefore not able to offer our program free to these customers.
+If you are interested in other homeschool options, please consider our Premium Single User and Premium Group offerings.